cabosavino/FlexiCollectionViewLayout/README.md

 [![License](https://img.shields.io/cocoapods/l/FlexiCollectionViewLayout.svg?style=flat)](http://cocoapods.org/pods/FlexiCollectionViewLayout)
 [![Platform](https://img.shields.io/cocoapods/p/FlexiCollectionViewLayout.svg?style=flat)](http://cocoapods.org/pods/FlexiCollectionViewLayout)

+## Summary

+FlexiCollectionViewLayout is a subclass of UICollectionViewLayout for creating a vertical flow layout with different size items.
+Idea is to make it dynamic and make it work like the photos section in Messages App.
+Apps using the layout can define what size of the items that they need and can get the results as shwon in screenshots.
+This layout will be useful for photos, Media(movies or videos) kind of applications where you can have a fancy layout and stand out in a croud of million apps in app store.
+Apps can use a bigger size items for prominent cells and probably less height but spanning whole width cell for navigational or advertisement items.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.